 Water Quality Standards – Since the Department adopted the Upper Wakulla River TMDL, numeric nutrient criteria were established for both streams and springs.
 For future evaluations to determine whether the Upper Wakulla River and Wakulla Springs Basin is meeting water quality standards, the Department will use these numeric nutrient criteria.
 The BMAP monitoring plan (refer to Section 6.3) was designed to collect the data necessary for these new evaluations.
+These standards require that both the TMDL target nitrate concentration and a healthy biological community be achieved to meet the TMDL.
+If the nutrient target has been achieved but the biological community is not responding, the Upper Wakulla River would still be considered impaired.
+The Department would then have to make a determination if the nitrate target should be modified or if another factor is causing the impairment.

-Basin Boundary – The BMAP boundary was determined using information from studies in the basin that delineated boundaries based on potentiometric surface data, water level measurements, and dye trace studies.
-The available boundaries were compiled by the Department, and the BMAP boundary was identified with input from the stakeholders.
+Basin Boundary – The BMAP basin boundary was determined using information from studies in the basin that delineated boundaries based on potentiometric surface data, water level measurements, and dye trace studies.
+The available boundaries were compiled by the Department, and the BMAP basin boundary was identified with input from the stakeholders.
 In future iterations of the BMAP, the basin extent may be modified based on new evidence and better science.

 Georgia Sources – The BMAP focuses on the Upper Wakulla River and Wakulla Springs Basin within Florida, as the Department only has authority to address nutrient loading within the state.
 However, a portion of the Wakulla Springs springshed extends into Georgia.
-Available data indicate that the greatest nutrient loading sources are in Florida.
+Available data indicate that the greatest nutrient loading sources, which are reaching the Upper Wakulla River and Wakulla Springs, are in Florida.
 However, if significant sources within Georgia are identified, addressing these sources should be considered in the next BMAP iteration.
 Leon County has already begun efforts to address some of the nutrient loading from Georgia, as summarized in Table 4.

 Table 4: Leon County Strategies to Address Sources in Georgia